 Removing barriers to heat pump adoption

-The Warm Homes Plan will effectively remove the one-metre rule when installing heat pumps from early next year.
+The government has already removed the one-metre rule when installing heat pumps from early next year.
 This rule previously stipulated that heat pumps had to be sited at least one metre away from a property boundary to help mitigate noise concerns about heat pumps when in operation.

 This move will also amend existing planning rules on the heat pump size allowed for a home from 0.6m3 to 1.5m3.